DLibatique/CLAS199-S20/_pages/8-distance.md

 Obviously, when we’re at distance, “attendance” goes out the window.
 This is especially true since our normal class meeting times (MWF 1-1:50pm) will be designated as **optional drop-in times** via **Google Meet**.
 As such, “attendance” will not factor into your semester grade, since no one had an unexcused absence up until this point.

+The link for Google Meet sessions for the drop-in sessions during class periods is here: [https://meet.google.com/xqx-wrfn-aco](https://meet.google.com/xqx-wrfn-aco).
+You can also access them through the Google Calendar invites (see below).

+The link for Google Meet sessions for student hours is here:
+[https://meet.google.com/mfv-wpcv-szd](https://meet.google.com/mfv-wpcv-szd).
+You can also access them through the Google Calendar invites (see below).

 Regarding the optional drop-in times and my **student hours (W 2-4pm and Th 10:30am-12:30pm)** for the rest of the semester, please see this reproduction of the e-mail that I sent to the class on M 3/16:

 > Our normal class meeting time (1-1:50pm MWF) ... will be an **optional drop-in time**, analogous to student hours, to clarify any questions that you have about the lectures or concepts or to talk about other requirements of the course.
 If you’d prefer to maintain a sense of normalcy by watching the lectures in our normal class period, I will also have **student hours** from **2-4pm on Wednesdays** and **10:30am to 12:30pm on Thursdays**.